 The Certificate of Child Health Examination is the form that your physician must use to record the required pre-school, Kindergarten, and 6th grade physicals.

-It may also be used for Sports Physicals.
 Your doctor must fill in ALL of the required sections, including the Diabetes Screening.
 Lead screening is required for children six years of age and under.
 Screening for TB is also strongly recommended.
 Parents must fill out the Health History section of the form.

 Extra-Curricular Sports Forms